 Fast forward to a Christmas visit to Santa Fe, New Mexico where we had authentic Mexican Hot Chocolate with real milk – and I was forever spoiled.
 After that, I don’t think that I can ever go back to a hot chocolate mix made with water.
-After having such decadent and memorable hot chocolate, my desire for more sophisticated hot chocolate combinations has taken me on a quest.
+After having such memorable hot chocolate, my desire for more sophisticated hot chocolate combinations has taken me on a quest.
 Some of my new favorite variations to add to hot chocolate are salted caramel, peppermint and Nutella.
 So yummy.

 S’mores Hot Chocolate Recipe

 S’mores Hot Chocolate is second to none.
 It’s absolutely decadent and the crushed graham cracker around the rim adds an unexpected element.
 I modified the original recipe from the Minimalist Baker (only slightly) by using whole milk and real sugar.
 The result is a rich, gooey, and totally delicious treat to sip by the fire or whenever you want to warm up.